LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Preconditioning.rst

-In addition to the functions required for general FARKODE usage, the user-supplied functions required by this package are listed in the table below, each with the corresponding interface function which calls it (and its type within ARKBBDPRE or ARKode).
+In addition to the functions required for general FARKODE usage, the user-supplied functions required by this package are listed in the table below, each with the corresponding interface function which calls it (and its type within ARKBBDPRE or ARKStep).

 *Table: FARKBBD function mapping*